MattMattL/Scientific-Computing/diffusion_limited_aggregation/README.md

 ## Overview

-A particle can perform random walks until it discovers a neighbouring particle, in which case it will stick to it (no random walk after that point).
-My project was to simulate the aggregation process with a large number of particles and measure the effective dimension of the aggregation structure.
+A particle can perform random walks until it discovers a neighbouring particle, in which case it will aggregate to it (no random walk performed after that point).
+The project was to simulate the aggregation process with a large number of particles and measure the effective dimension of the formed structure.

-My idea was to make a full-stack program that is  not only a simulation tool but also an analysis tool.
+My idea was to make a full-stack program that is not only a simulation program but also an analysis tool.
 With my program, I was able to measure the effective dimension of 2D random aggregations close to the expected value (expected 1.657 +/- 0.004 \[1\], measured 1.66 +/- 0.02).

 ## Program Demo